backdrop-contrib/mosaic_grid/README.md

 Known Issues
 ------------

-At some circumstances a broken grid is created.
+At some circumstances a broken grid is generated.
 In that case try some of the following:
 - Clear cache: Home -> Flush all caches
 - Enable 'Refit on Resize' in Mosaic Grid formatter settings in case it was disabled.
 - Try a different image size for grid images (i.e. change image style).